 If standards of service slip, through stringent trimming of man power, in order to cut costs, the reputation of the business soon suffers.
 Therefore staffing levels must be efficient, effective and economic.

 This can be done by predicting the volume of business and work to be done and drawing on previous experience.
-For example if a wildlife park expects 2000 visitors through their gate on ‘Mother’s Day’, which is almost twice the average for any other Sunday in that month, extra admission, entertainment and catering will be needed.
+For example if a wildlife park expects 2000 visitors through their gate on ‘Mother’s Day’, which is almost twice the average for any other Sunday in that month, extra admissionemployees, entertainment employees and catering employees will be needed.

 More about Special Requirements and Fluctuating Business Volume:

-A clever manager is constantly aware of these factors and how they might reflect on his or her business, and influence the amount of that needs to be onto each shift.
+A clever manager is constantly aware of these factors and how they might reflect on his or her business, and influence the amount of employees that needs to be scheduled onto each shift.